Brown sauce was the last bastion of regionalism in British supermarkets until the re-emergence of local food from the

 Brand & Co products received royal warrants from Edward VII, George VI, the Tsarina of Russia and the Empress of Germany.

-Henderson William Brand died in 1893, a sadly neglected figure, with no newspaper obituaries.
+Henderson William Brand died in 1893, a sadly forgotten figure, who warranted no newspaper obituaries.

 Sales of A1 were such that Brand & Co struggled to meet demand, and so the firm never actively sought out export markets.
 Gilbert Heublein (1849 – 1937), a German-born spirits distributor resident in Connecticut, visited England and encountered A1 sauce.
 He was impressed, and after much effort he acquired the exclusive US distribution rights to A1 sauce from 1894.

 A Heublein advertisement claimed that A1 held over 50 percent of the British bottled sauce market in 1895.
 It was described as a milder version of Worcestershire sauce.